suds-community/suds/HACKING.rst

   py27 setup.py test
   py3 setup.py test

-To have more control over the test suite run it from the top level project folder using ``pytest``, e.g.
+To have more control over the test suite and be able to specify additional ``pytest`` options on the command-line, run it from the top level project folder using ``pytest``, e.g.

 * Using a Python 2.x interpreter::

-    py27 -m pytest
+    py2 -m pytest

 * Using a Python 3.x interpreter::

-    py33 setup.py build & py33 -m pytest build
+    py3 setup.py build & py3 -m pytest build

-This way you can specify additional ``pytest`` options on the command-line.

 In both cases, tests run using Python interpreter version 3.x will be run in the build folder constructed by the ``setup.py`` script running the ``py2to3`` tool on the project's sources.

-You might need to manually remove the build folder in order to have sources in it regenerated when wanting to run the test suite using a different Python 3.x interpreter version, as those sources are regenerated based solely on the original & processed source file timestamp information and not the Python version used to process them.
+You might need to manually remove the build folder in order to have its contents regenerated when wanting to run the test suite using a different Python 3.x interpreter version, as those sources are regenerated based solely on the original & processed source file timestamp information and not the Python version used to process them.

 See the ``pytest`` documentation for a detailed list of available command-line options.
 Some interesting ones: